ethantl-1511/Tech-Academy-Projects/README.md

 # Tech Academy Projects

-This repository features all of the projects and programs created during my time at the Tech Academy's Software Developer boot camp.
+This repository features all of the projects and programs created during my time at The Tech Academy's Software Developer boot camp.

 # Sections
 <li><a href="https://github.com/ethantl-1511/Tech-Academy-Projects/blob/main/HTML-and-CSS-Projects/"> HTML and CSS Projects </li>